-In mice of model of hypertension, injections of Epitalon did not affect average life span of the mice, but did increase the maximal lifespan by 12.3% [R]
+In a mice model of hypertension, injections of Epitalon did not affect the average life span of the mice but did increase the maximal lifespan by 12.3% [R].

 Another study found that the peptide increased enzyme activity in the small intestine of aged rats [R].

-4) Epitalon Increases Melatonin Secretion and Corrects Circadian Rhythm
+4) May Increase Melatonin Secretion and Correct Circadian Rhythms

-As we age, our circadian rhythms becomes disrupted and less pronounced, coinciding with decreased melatonin secretion and altered sleep cycles [R].
+As we age, our circadian rhythms become disrupted and less pronounced, coinciding with decreased melatonin secretion and altered sleep cycles [R].

-In aging monkeys, Epitalon stimulated evening melatonin secretion and reestablished the circadian rhythm of cortisol release.
-[R]
+In aging monkeys, Epitalon stimulated evening melatonin secretion and reestablished the circadian rhythm, which is associated with cortisol release [R].

 In 14 elderly people, epithalamin improved melatonin production and altered its cycle and peak concentrations to resemble those of young people [R].